uppercasserole/stardew_marriage_speedruns/routes/elliott/stardew_marriage_elliott_intermediate.md

 ### Day before rainy day, Y3
 - Chop trees
 - Buy bouquet from Pierre at 9am (sell winter forage if necessary)
-- Gift silver pomegranate and talk to Elliott in his cabin at 10am
+- Gift bouquet then silver pomegranate and talk to Elliott in his cabin at 10am
 - Sleep

 ### Rainy day, Y3